scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLonAWS.md

 ### Confirm Scalar DL deployment

+* Make sure the schema is properly created in the underlying database service.

-* Confirm the pods and services are properly deployed in Kubernetes cluster by running the `kubectl get po,svc,endpoints -o wide` command on the host machine.
+* Confirm the pods and services are properly deployed in the Kubernetes cluster by running the `kubectl get po,svc,endpoints -o wide` command on the host machine.
     * You should confirm the status of all ledger and envoy pods are `Running`.
     * You should confirm the `EXTERNAL-IP` of Scalar DL envoy service is created.